Dr Salman Al-Azami

 0151 291 3223 .

-My publications include three monographs, some book chapters and a number of journal articles on language in education and bilingualism.
+My publications include three monographs, an edited book (forthcoming), some book chapters, and a number of journal articles on Islamophobia in the media, language in education, and multilingualism.

 Some of my recent publications are given below:

 Religion in the Media: A Linguistic Analysis.
 Palgrave Macmillan.
 2016.

 Language of Advertising in Bangladesh.
 Open House Press, UK.
 2007.